rahabilla/monitoring_job_posting/README.md

 joblib

- Potential Enhancements
+Future Improvements
-Enable email-based notifications for matched jobs
+Integration of email alerts

-Implement smarter skill extraction techniques
+Implementation of smart keyword extraction for enhanced clustering

-Normalize job titles using NLP-based approaches
+NLP-based normalization of job titles